dotpy/offtheshelf/README.md

 `offtheshelf` is a pure-Python module providing a very simple and minimalist embedded NoSQL database.
-It uses the `shelve` module as backend for persistent storage and file-locking as a simple mutual exclusion mechanism.
+It uses the `shelve` module as backend for persistent storage and relies on file-locking as a simple mutual exclusion mechanism.

 It has no dependencies and runs on both Python 2.x and 3.x.